 Closing prices for crude oil, gold and other commodities

-Wholesale gasoline for April delivery rose 2 cents to $2.61 a gallon.
-April heating oil fell 6 cents to $2.68 a gallon.
-April natural gas fell 2 cents to $2.15 per 1,000 cubic feet.
+Wholesale gasoline for April delivery fell 2 cents to $2.59 a gallon.
+April heating oil rose 2 cents to $2.70 a gallon.
+April natural gas rose 7 cents to $2.22 per 1,000 cubic feet.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.